sullyandro/ARTICLE_QRA_CMIP6_2023/README.md

 # Paper: Increased projected changes in quasi-resonant amplification and persistent summer weather extremes in the latest multimodel climate projections

-Routines and main data for the paper production
+Routines and main data for the paper production.

 Authors:
-Sullyandro Guimarães, Michael Mann, Stefan Rahmstorf, Stefan Petri, Byron A. Steinman, Daniel J. Brouillette, Shannon Christiansen, and Xueke Li
+Sullyandro Guimarães, Michael Mann, Stefan Rahmstorf, Stefan Petri, Byron A. Steinman, Daniel J. Brouillette, Shannon Christiansen, and Xueke Li.

 Running head:
-Scientific Reports (SREP), Collection Compound hazards
+Scientific Reports (SREP), Collection Compound hazards, 2023.

 Goals:
 Our manuscript reports a further analysis of the phenomenon of quasi-resonant amplification (QRA) linked to persistent summer extreme weather events in the Northern Hemisphere.
 We compare results of high emission scenarios from CMIP5 and CMIP6 climate projections, using a previously developed fingerprint-based semi-empirical approach to project future occurrence of QRA events based on a QRA index derived from the zonally averaged surface temperature field.